lostpebble/pullstate/docs/async-server-rendering.md

 ## Universal fetching

-Any action that is making use of `useBeckon()` ([discussed in detail here](async-action-use.md)) in the current render tree, like in our example, can have its state resolved on the server before rendering to the client.
+Any action that is making use of `useBeckon()` ([discussed in detail here](async-action-use.md)) in the current render tree, like in our example in ["Creating an Async Action"](async-actions-creating.md), can have its state resolved on the server before rendering to the client.
 This allows us to generate dynamic pages on the fly!

 **But very importantly:** The asynchronous action code needs to be able to resolve on both the server and client - so make sure that your data-fetching functions are "isomorphic" or "universal" in nature.
 Examples of such functionality are the [Apollo Client](https://www.apollographql.com/docs/react/api/apollo-client.html) or [Wildcard API](https://github.com/brillout/wildcard-api).